gpe-mw-training/rhte-msa-and-service-mesh/README.md

-# Red Hat Tech Exchange 2018

-## MSA and Service Mesh Multi-Product Lab
+# MSA and Service Mesh Multi-Product Lab (RHTE 2018)

 This repository contains the _MSA and Service Mesh_ lab exercises.